harveytriana/TspApproach/README.md

 ## Results

 Of course, the calculated times can vary slightly if you run on another machine, however, the ratio should be practically constant.
+Here are the results with 13 nodes.
+Time increases exponentially according to the number of nodes.

 | Language     | Elapsed time, s     |
 | ------------ | ------------------- |